 Standup is only about reporting.
 I did, I’ll do.
 Not results-oriented.
 Not goal-oriented.

 Missing reflection of the team.
 The problems are always outside of the team, not within.

 Before you start with agile practices, you have to be self-reflective.
 The team must be at some minimum stage before agile is introduced.
 Otherwise, you will not see any benefits as the team needs to solve some other, more fundamental, problems earlier.

-- Commitment, the team feel responsible to deliver what they committed to.
+Commitment, the team feels responsible to deliver what they committed to.

 Openness, team members will openly issue problems and discuss solutions.